-In addition to the minimum clearances listed above and in Figure 21 (Non-Direct Vent) and Figure 32 (Direct-Vent), the vent location should also be governed by the following quidelines.
+In addition to the minimum clearances listed above and in Figure 18 (Non-Direct Vent) and Figure 29 (Direct-Vent), the vent location should also be governed by the following guidelines.

 - 1. Avoid terminating under any kind of patio or deck.
 However, if necessary, vent piping may be installed under a deck as long as the termination(s) is (are) not under the deck. - 2.
 If installing the vent under a deck, insulate it to insure that no condensate freezes and blocks the pipes. - 3.
 Do not terminate in any area or behind any obstruction that may allow the flue products to become stagnant and/or re-circulate. - 4.
 Do not locate on the side of a building with prevailing winter winds.
 This will help prevent moisture from freezing on the walls and overhangs (under eaves). - 5.
-If extending vent through a brick or masonry surface, a sleeve between the wall and venting is suggested to protect against damage from thermal expansion and contraction. - 6.
-A corrosion-resistant sheet metal or plastic backing plate on the wall behind the vent is suggested to prevent exhaust gases and condensate from contacting the wall. - 7.
+Do not extend the vent directly through brick or masonry surfaces.
+Use a rust-resistant sheet metal or plastic backing plate behind the vent. - 6.
 Avoid locating too close to shrubs as condensate may stunt growth or kill them.